 This is a sponsored post.

 During this lockdown we are currently living thanks to the coronavirus, I have discovered yet another silver lining: entertaining the children is actually becoming quite fun for me too as they are now nearly 4 and 6.
 We can play a lot of different things together.
 My daughter had been always a “maker” and so her favourite activities definitely are crafting and creating.
 She can work on a little project for hours.
+(Like this simple ice cube drawing.)
 I really enjoy making things with her (even though I’m not that crafty to be honest, but in the age of the internet it’s super easy to find craft ideas on Pinterest or on mummy blogs) and luckily my boy who’s 6 is joining in with us more and more.

 Use what you have at home

 We usually make sure that we use up household junk at the first place like toilet paper rolls and carton boxes.
 It’s a great way to give them a brief new life before recycling them.
 It also saves money, because I don’t have to buy so much craft supplies plus it’s encourages creative thinking.

 For some of the designs – as they are getting more complex that the children are growing and they want creations look “real” it’s worth to. check out the Cricut Design Space tutorials over at Design Bundles – this is a very handy source.
 So as the guide to understand the Brother scan and cut.
 They also have lots of SVG file bundles – currently on sale so you can get them cheaper -(SVG means Scalable Vector Graphic, which means that the graphics can be scaled to various sizes without quality reduction you can download them and then use digital cutting machines to create stunning projects instantly) Lots of fun things can be created with these, here’s a few example:

 Here are some super easy junk art we have created: